aretekzs/aretekzs.github.io/content/posts/fuzzing-ws.md

 This work aims to address that gap by proposing a new approach on how to fuzz WebSocket messages, and also move past the manual analysis required by most existing tools.
 To achieve this, the Backslash Powered Scanner extension for Burp Suite was enhanced to support WebSocket fuzzing.

+In short, our approach allows sending prerequisite messages (e.g. for Socket.IO protocol negotiation) and capturing all resulting messages within a configurable window, enabling correlation between sent and received messages for effective analysis.

 You can find it on [GitHub](https://github.com/PortSwigger/backslash-powered-scanner/).

 <center>